crabstars/planto/README.md

  ```

 **Recommended**<br>
-To find which columns need special values based on a `Check`, you can use `planto.AnalyzeColumnChecks(tableName)`
+To identify which columns require special values based on a Check, you can use planto.AnalyzeColumnChecks(tableName).
-which returns the Check-Constraints with matching table and column.
-Then you can use the custom data to set these
+This function returns the check constraints for the specified table and its columns.
-values.
+From there, you can determine which data should likely be provided manually.

 ### Custom data